ietf/tao/Tao.md

 Many IETF discussion lists use either mailman or another list manager, Majordomo.
 They usually have a "-request" address that handles the administrative details of joining and leaving the list.
 (See Section 2.3 for more information on mailman.)
 It is generally frowned upon when such administrivia appears on the discussion mailing list.

 IETF discussion lists are archived.
-That is, all of the messages sent to the list are automatically stored on a host for anonymous HTTP or FTP access.
-Many such archives are listed online at ftp://ftp.ietf.org/ietf-mail-archive or they are in a web-based archive.
+That is, all of the messages sent to the list are automatically stored and made accessible.
+Many such archives are listed online at [https://mailarchive.ietf.org/].
 If you don't find the list you're looking for, send a message to the list's "-request" address (not to the list itself!).
 The Working Group charter listings at https://datatracker.ietf.org/wg are a useful source. [https://www6.ietf.org/wg/concluded] is a list of old, concluded WGs.

 Some WG lists apply size limits on messages, particularly to avoid large documents or presentations landing in everyone's mailbox.
 It is well worth remembering that participants do not all have broadband connections (and even those with broadband connections sometimes get their mail on slow connections when they travel), so shorter messages are greatly appreciated.
 Documents can be posted as Internet-Drafts; presentation material can be posted to a web site controlled by the sender or sent personally to people who ask for it.
 Some WGs set up special sites to hold these large documents so that senders can post there first, then just send to the list the URL of the document.